-- 1.11 Contracts, purchases, and agreements in the amount of \$1 million or more (see Paragraph 10 of this Chapter for Contracts procedures), whether said amount is income or expenditure, with the exception of: - (1) Private, governmental, and foundation grants or agreements in which the donor or agency stipulates the purpose for which the funds are to be expended. - (2) Materials purchased for resale in auxiliary operations and in central supply. - (3) Materials purchased for normal inventory stock for the physical plant operation. - (4) Maintenance, testing, and service contracts on elevators, computers, office equipment, campus utility systems, and life safety systems. - (5) Library subscription services. - (6) Recurring printing orders. - (7) Contracts with outside organizations for continuing education or professional programs that use campus facilities. - (8) Diesel fuel purchased for the operation of a co-generation plant. - (9) Purchased utilities, including water and waste hauling, but excluding electricity and natural gas (which are subject to approval by the Chancellor).
+- 1.11 Contracts, purchases, and agreements in the amount of \$1 million or more (see Paragraph 10 of this Chapter for Contracts procedures), whether said amount is income or expenditure, with the exception of: - (1) Private, governmental, and foundation grants or agreements in which the donor or agency stipulates the purpose for which the funds are to be expended. - (2) Materials purchased for resale in auxiliary operations and in central supply. - (3) Materials purchased for normal inventory stock for the physical plant operation. - (4) Maintenance, testing, and service contracts on elevators, landscaping, computers, office equipment, campus utility systems, software, and life safety systems. - (5) Library subscription services. - (6) Recurring printing orders. - (7) Contracts with outside organizations for continuing education or professional programs that use campus facilities. - (8) Fuel purchased for Component operations. - (9) Purchased utilities, including telecommunication services, water and waste hauling, but excluding electricity and natural gas (which are subject to approval by the Chancellor).
 Components are authorized, within Presidential spending authority limits, to execute Energy Future Strip agreements.
 The Component is required to send a copy of the executed contract to the Vice Chancellor and Chief Financial Officer. - (10) Contracts involving planning, design, renovation, or construction of buildings and other physical facilities.

-- (11) "Employment Contracts" as described in Paragraph 1.13 of Chapter V. - (12) Renewal or extension of software and network service and maintenance contracts previously approved by the Board. - (13) Consortia purchasing or interagency agreements through the Texas Connection Consortium (TCC) for Student Information System (SIS) licensing and maintenance. - Purchases utilizing existing contracts from Group Purchasing Organization (GPO) agreements; however, any individual purchase exceeding the delegated authority levels requires approval of the Board. - 1.12 Financial institution depository contracts, which shall be put out for bid, in accordance with state law, no less frequently than every six (6) years, through the Office of the Vice Chancellor and Chief Financial Officer. - 1.13 Food services contracts. - 1.14 Vending machine contracts over \$1 million. - 1.15 Contracts and agreements with support or development foundations. - 1.16 Contracts for operation of bookstores on campus. - 1.17 Contracts for lease of Component golf course and related services. - 1.18 Leases of personal property, including equipment, for one year or more, involving expected aggregate payments exceeding \$1 million.
+- (11) "Employment Contracts" as described in Paragraph 1.13 of Chapter V. - (12) Renewal or extension of annual software and network service contracts. - (13) Consortia purchasing or interagency agreements through the Texas Connection Consortium (TCC) for Student Information System (SIS) licensing and maintenance. - (14) Purchases utilizing existing contracts from Group Purchasing Organization (GPO) agreements; however, any individual purchase exceeding the delegated authority levels requires approval of the Board. - (15) Football game contracts; however, football game contracts in excess of \$500,000 must be approved by the Chancellor. - 1.12 Financial institution depository contracts.
+All financial institution depository contracts shall be administered through the Office of the Vice Chancellor and Chief Financial Officer. - 1.13 Food services contracts. - 1.14 Vending machine contracts over \$1 million. - 1.15 Contracts and agreements with support or development foundations. - 1.16 Contracts for operation of bookstores on campus. - 1.17 Contracts for lease of Component golf course and related services. - 1.18 Leases of personal property, including equipment, for one year or more, involving expected aggregate payments exceeding \$1 million.
 Payments between \$500,000 and \$1 million must be approved by the Chancellor. - 1.19 Amendments, Modifications, Renewals or Extensions.
-Amendments, modifications, renewals or extensions of contracts and agreements previously approved by the Board must be submitted to the Board.
-Such items shall undergo the same System Admnistration review as the original contracts and agreements.
+Amendments, modifications, renewals or extensions of contracts and agreements previously approved by the Board must be submitted to the Board if the change exceeds the authorization granted by Board motion.
+Such items shall undergo the same System Administration review as the original contracts and agreements.
 This subparagraph shall not apply to options to renew or extend for specified term(s) that were part of a contract or agreement approved by the Board. - 1.2 Faculty Matters.
 Faculty matters, including but not limited to appointment, reappointment, granting of tenure, changes in tenure or employment status, dual employment, development and other leaves, and termination.